-In addition, in response to the travel restrictions, decreased demand and other effects the COVID-19 pandemic has had and is expected to have on the Company's business, the Company currently intends to continue to seek material amounts of additional financial liquidity in the short-term, which may include the proposed drawing of loans under the Loan Program of the CARES Act, the issuance of additional unsecured or secured debt securities, equity securities and equity-linked securities, the sale of assets as well as additional bilateral and syndicated secured and/or unsecured credit facilities, among other items.
+In addition, in response to the travel restrictions and advisories, decreased demand and other effects the COVID-19 pandemic has had and is expected to have on the Company's business, the Company currently intends to continue to seek material amounts of additional financial liquidity in the short-term, which may include additional drawings of loans under the Loan Program of the CARES Act, the issuance of additional unsecured or secured debt securities, equity securities and equity-linked securities, the sale of assets as well as additional bilateral and syndicated secured and/or unsecured credit facilities, among other items.

 There can be no assurance as to the timing of any such incurrence or issuance, which may be in the near term, or that any such additional financing will be completed on favorable terms, or at all.
-As of June 30, 2020, we had total long-term debt of \$18.8 billion and \$2.0 billion available for borrowing under our revolving credit facility, \$1.0 billion of which was subsequently drawn on July 2, 2020.
-We also issued \$6.8 billion in debt in connection with the MileagePlus Financing on July 2, 2020.
-We expect to receive an additional approximately \$4.5 billion under the Loan Program under the CARES Act.
+As of September 30, 2020, we had total long-term debt of \$26.9 billion, \$4.7 billion available for borrowing under the Loan Program under the CARES Act and \$1.0 billion available for borrowing under our revolving credit facility.
+Subject to final approval by Treasury and both the availability of, and agreement on, collateral, we expect to have up to \$2.3 billion of additional availability under the Loan Program under the CARES Act.

-The Company's substantial level of indebtedness, the Company's non-investment grade credit ratings and the availability of Company assets as collateral for loans or other indebtedness, which available collateral would be reduced as a result of any CARES Act Loan Program borrowings and other future liquidity-raising transactions, may make it difficult for the Company to raise additional capital if needed to meet its liquidity needs on acceptable terms, or at all.
-Furthermore, the documents relating to the MileagePlus Financing limit our ability to conduct certain types of financings until mid-August.
+The Company's substantial level of indebtedness, the Company's non-investment grade credit ratings and the availability of Company assets as collateral for loans or other indebtedness, which available collateral has been reduced as a result of CARES Act Loan Program borrowings and any other future liquidity-raising transactions, may make it difficult for the Company to raise additional capital if needed to meet its liquidity needs on acceptable terms, or at all.